Sidney A. McPhee

 Sidney A. McPhee is a Bahamian-born American educator currently serving as the President of Middle Tennessee State University (MTSU).
+His retirement from the position was announced on 17 March, 2026, effective in December of the same year.

 Early life

 McPhee, who became MTSU's tenth president in 2001, earned his B.A. degree from Prairie View A&M University in 1976, a master's degree in 1979 from the University of Miami in Coral Gables, Florida, and a Doctorate in Applied Behavioral Studies in Education from Oklahoma State University.

 Presidency

 Achievements

 During McPhee's presidency, MTSU became the largest undergraduate university in Tennessee and the No. 1 producer of graduates in the Tennessee Board of Regents system.
 MTSU is also the top destination for transfer students in Tennessee, the state's veterans, and boasts the state's largest summer session enrollment.

-McPhee's presidency also coincided with more than $400 million in improvements in academic, athletic and campus facilities – either proposed, under construction or competed – including the 2-square-foot, $147-million Science Building that opened in January 2015.
+McPhee's presidency also coincided with more than $400 million in improvements in academic, athletic and campus facilities – either proposed, under construction or competed – including the 257,000 square-foot, $147-million Science Building that opened in January 2015.
 McPhee has overseen the addition of almost 30 undergraduate and graduate degree programs, two colleges (Behavioral and Health Sciences and University College) and 12 institutes and centers.
 He was inducted into Omicron Delta Kappa as an honoris causa initiate in 2010.

 His previous service includes a number of positions at the Tennessee Board of Regents: Executive Vice Chancellor; Chief Academic Officer; and—in the spring of 2000—Interim Chancellor.
 He has also served in the administration of the University of Louisville and the University of Memphis.

 McPhee has also worked to strengthen MTSU's international undergraduate and graduate student enrollment, expanded its study-abroad and cultural opportunities and developed research collaboration with international partners.
 A book of his photographic essays, China: Through the Eyes of A University President, published in July 2012, was sponsored by the Hanban-Confucius Institute and released internationally.

 McPhee served a four-year term on the NCAA Division I Board of Directors from 2003 to 2007 and a three-year term on the NCAA Executive Committee.
 He was appointed to the NCAA Presidential Commission on the Future of Intercollegiate Athletics in May 2005.
 In 2010, he was re-appointed to the NCAA board and its executive committee as the Sun Belt Conference's representative, which concluded in 2013 when MTSU joined Conference USA.
 He served two terms as president of the Sun Belt and was chairman of its CEO Executive Committee.
 McPhee co-chaired the Tennessee Legislative Retreat Task Force on Higher Education and was recently reelected to a second three-year term as a commission member of the Southern Association of Colleges and Schools.